Collect multiple events to a single message with the Digest Engine

 });

-Writing digest templates
+Writing digest content

 In many cases, you will need to access all the digested events payload in order to show the user all or parts of the events included in this digest.
 For example: “John and 5 others liked your photo.”